top of page

 Pros:

-• Best value: For longer trips or heavy data use, local SIM cards provide the most data for the lowest cost.
+• Best value: For longer trips or heavy data use, local SIM cards provide a good chunk of data at a low cost.

-• Widespread availability: You can easily buy a SIM at the airport or a convenience store in Bali, or there are even sellers who will come to you and set it up in your hotel room or villa.
+• Widespread availability: You can easily buy a SIM at the airport or a convenience store, and if you are in Bali, there are even sellers who will come to you and set it up in your hotel room or villa.

 Cons: